Robert Beavers: My Hand Outstretched to the Winged Distance and Sightless Measure

 Robert Beavers · 19m / 22m / 20m · 35mm

-In The Hedge Theater, Beavers charts a fascinating relation from the camera’s curved lens to architecture.
-Borromini’s straight lines bend and arches flatten under the lens’s curvature.
-The repeated turning of the lens turret produces an image caught in between opening and shadow and resembles the natural mode of looking: the blinking eye or the downcast, lidded gaze.
+The Hedge Theater charts a fascinating relation between the filmmaking apparatus and architecture.
+Borromini’s straight lines bend while his arches flatten under the lens’s curvature.
+The repeated turning of the lens turret produces an image caught in between opening and shadow, resembling the natural mode of looking: the blinking eye or the downcast, lidded gaze.
 The Stoas and The Ground mark the end of the cycle and the absence of a figure.

 Sunday, May 3 7:00 PM

-Beavers’ interest in film was sparked in high school, when he failed to get his plans for a film club approved but his trips to New York produced still-fruitful encounters at the Filmmaker’s Co-op and MoMA.
-Even after his quick departure from the States, Beavers states that the "courage and freedom" of the New American Cinema influenced him.
-It was a time when the treatment of bodies in experimental film was radically new and not yet commercialized.
+Beavers’s interest in film was sparked in high school.
+Although he failed to get his plans for a film club approved, his trips to New York City still proved fruitful as he encountered the thriving New American Cinema at places like the Filmmaker’s Co-op.
+Even after his quick departure from the States, Beavers states that the films’ “courage and freedom,” and their wholly new display of the yet-uncommercialized body, greatly influenced him.

 Sunday, May 10 7:00 PM

 The program includes Berlin filmmakers, Ute Aurand and Renate Sami, who have inspired and sustained much of my own recent filmmaking experience.
-Ute also introduced me to Peter Todd and Ewelina Rosinska: one a master of contemplation, the other of intuitive editing.
-The English painter & filmmaker, James Edmonds, has been a most committed filmmaker friend in helping to restore Markopoulos’s Eniaios, and creating the contrasting world of his own films, where the hand gesture is so rich.
-With Luke Fowler I am impressed by an elegant energy and dexterity, and with Eva Claus by her search for simplicity. – RB
+Ute also introduced me to Peter Todd and Ewelina Rosinska: one a master of contemplation and the other of intuitive editing.
+The English painter & filmmaker, James Edmonds has been a most committed filmmaker friend in helping to restore Markopoulos’s Eniaios, and creating the contrasting world of his own films, where the hand gesture is so rich.
+With Luke Fowler, I am impressed by an elegant energy and dexterity and with Eva Claus by her search for simplicity. - RB

 Sunday, May 17 7:00 PM